jmbucknall/EZDSL/ezdsl.md

 patches applied.

 The EZDSL library has grown out of both my own personal work and my work at TurboPower.
-If you are familiar with TurboPower products you may find echoes of TBigCollection in TEZCollection, and the iterator idea is lifted from Orpheus' sparse array class.
+If you are familiar with TurboPower products the iterator idea is lifted from Orpheus' sparse array class.
 In return the container classes in TurboPower's SysTools (written by Kim Kokkonen) take some of the ideas from EZDSL and move them on further.
 You could say EZDSL reflects my programming and coding practices, and is hence